mackr2015/Eastvanstore-Custom-Printing/README.md

 ## License

-This project is licensed for client use and not to be copied elsewhere
+This project is licensed for the client use and not to be copied elsewhere